kaurrachneet6/Deep-Learning-for-Multiple-Sclerosis-Differentiation-Using-Multi-Stride-Dynamics-in-Gait/README.md

 * The versions of Python packages can be found in the file X.txt/X.yml

 ### Code structure:
-* Remark: benchmarks.md file contains Traditional ML-based and single stride-based evalution metric benchmarks we would need to compare our deep learning models agains.
 #### Data Preparation
 * RAW Data:
     * **ButterflyPlot.ipynb**: For plotting the butterfly diagrams, their mean trajectories, and computing the features ((x, y) of the intersection point, ((x-mean_x)^2, (y-mean_y)^2) for the intersection point.